 The first one is meant for recording vocals or other “real instruments” through either Mac’s internal microphone or an external microphone.

 A solid interface is definitely a worthwhile purchase.
-The Focusrite Sapphire 6USB I bought 8 years ago is still the one I use to this very day, and it’s been incredibly helpful.
+The Focusrite Sapphire 6USB I bought 8 years ago is still the one I use to this very day (although, I have since upgraded to the Scarlett 2i2), and it’s been incredibly helpful.

 Putting audio interfaces aside, the Audio track regions are the actual recordings, rather than just MIDI notes, created through a controller or MIDI keyboard.